Code-Institute-Submissions/exotics_ecosse/README.md

 ## Credits
 ### Content
-The text for section Y was copied from the Wikipedia article Z
+I received inspiration for this project from the final module in the code institute full stack developer course and as such used it as my template.
 ### Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from Google Images.
 ### Acknowledgements
-I received inspiration for this project from X
+The colour scheme for this project was inspired by the TV advertisement for 'G-Tech' products, which I think has a clean sharp look.